 Plan Expenses.
 Certain Plan administrative expenses were paid directly by the Employer in 2011.
-All other administrative, Trustee, investment management fees and other investment expenses were paid out of Plan assets during 2011.
+All other administrative, Trustee, investment management fees, recordkeeper fees and other investment expenses were paid from Plan assets during 2011.

 Payment of Benefits.
 Benefit payments to participants or beneficiaries are recorded upon distribution.